evanx/mpush-redis/README.md

 #### lpush-redis

-We will implement another service, namely `lpush,` for the case where input and output queues are on the same Redis instance.
+We will implement another microservice, namely `lpush,` for the case where input and output queues are on the same Redis instance.
 This implementation will use `multi.`

 #### Redex